 Faunal remains will be collected and submitted to Dr. Homes Hogue (Department of Anthropology, Ball State University, Muncie, Indiana) for analysis.
 The ethnobotanical remains collected through flotation will be examined inhouse.

-If we identify sealed contexts that appear especially appropriate for the examination of either pollen and phytolith remains, samples will be collection for submission to Paleo Research Laboratory in Golden, Colorado.

-We anticipate U.S. Heritage in Chicago, Illinois will conduct mortar analyses.
-Bricks do not appear common at 38CH1541, but if samples permit, they will be further examined by the National Brick Research Center at Clemson University.
-Some soil samples will be examined for macronutrients, salt content, and particle size by A&L Eastern Laboratories.
+Four samples have been submitted to Paleo Research Laboratory in Golden, Colorado for pollen and phytolith analyses.
+Mortar samples have been submitted to U.S. Heritage in Chicago, Illinois for analyses.
+No intact bricks have thus far been identified at 38CH1541, but should they be found during analysis they will be further examined by the National Brick Research Center at Clemson University.
+A series of soil samples have already been submitted to Waypoint Analytic for further chemical study.
+PROJECT GOALS AND OBJECTIVES